Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Surfaces with one negative boundary component:

-where $\alpha_i$ is the number of edges in the boundary $\beta_i^+$.
-By summing the contribution of all the graphs
+where $\alpha_i^{+}(\Ro)$ is the number of edges in the boundary $\beta_i^+$.
+By summing the contribution of all directed generic ribbon graphs, we obtain:

-the coefficient in front of $ \prod_i \frac{x_i^{\alpha_i-1}}{(\alpha_i-1)!}$ is the number of four valent ribbon graph with $\alpha_i$ edge on the $i-$ieme positive boundary counted with automorphisms.
-By using proposition \ref{hurwitzgraphorient} we can conclude the proof. \end{proof}
+The coefficient in front of $ \prod_i \frac{L_i^{\alpha_i-1}}{(\alpha_i-1)!}$ is the number of quadrivalent ribbon graphs with $\alpha_i$ edges on the $i-$ieme positive boundary components, counted with automorphisms.
+By using Lemma \ref{lem_hurwitz_graph_orient}, we can conclude the proof of Corrolary \ref{cor_Vo_hurwitz} \end{proof}

-From this proposition and proposition \ref{cutandjoin} give recurrence relation for the generating serie of unlabeled Hurwitz number.